jonasthewolf/gsn2x/doc/src/modular_extension.md

 # Modular extension

 gsn2x partially supports the Modular Extension of the GSN standard (see [Standard support](./standard_support.md)).
-Module Interfaces (Section 1:4.6) and Inter-Module Contracts (Section 1:4.7) are not supported.

 Each module is a separate file.
 The name of the module is the file name (incl. the path provided to the gsn2x command line).